VTrott/CommunityResourceMap/README.md

 2. **Option A**: Enter your address (e.g., "123 Main St, City, State")
 3. **Option B**: Click the 📍 button to use your current GPS location
 4. Click "Find Location" to geocode your address (or auto-geocode with GPS)
+5. **Map Auto-Zoom**: The map automatically centers and zooms to your search location
-5. Select your search radius (10, 15, 25, or 50 miles)
+6. Select your search radius (10, 15, 25, or 50 miles)
-6. Optionally filter by categories (Food Assistance, Healthcare, etc.)
+7. Optionally filter by categories (Food Assistance, Healthcare, etc.)
-7. Click "Search Nearby Places" to find resources
+8. Click "Search Nearby Places" to find resources
+9. **Interactive Map**: See city details, streets, and landmarks with color-coded markers
-8. Switch between Map View and List View to explore results
+10. Switch between Map View and List View to explore results
-9. Results show exact distance from your location
+11. Results show exact distance from your location
-10. Use keyboard shortcuts (Ctrl+/ to focus search, Escape to clear)
+12. Use keyboard shortcuts (Ctrl+/ to focus search, Escape to clear)
-11. Print your results using the print button
+13. Print your results using the print button

 ### Adding a New Place
 1. Navigate to the Places page